PBA-2sem/Miniproject-2/README.md

 The assignment task is to select two NoSQL databases, and use a large data source as test data, to assess their features and performance.

 We chose to use the databases **MongoDB** and **Redis** for this assignment.
-We figured these two databases were different enough to give potential different results when comparing them in the task at hand.
+We figured these twO databases were different enough to give potential different results when comparing them in the task at hand.

 ### Databases
 MongoDB is a document-based database, known for its efficiency and scalability.